Nebula-Softworks/Twilight-ESP/README.md

 # Twilight ESP Library
 ![Image](https://github.com/Nebula-Softworks/Twilight-ESP/blob/master/assets/Twilight%20Cover%20Image.png?raw=true)

-> [!note]
-> this readme is a stud. you can help us by forking the repo and improving this readme. this will be fixed and made nicer soon

 ### The Pitch
 Twilight, the extrasenory star.
 Twilight was made as to provide a beautiful and sexy ESP Library that met the new standard of 'looking nice' while maintaining an easy to use and bloat-free API for developers to use.
 Packed with full customisability, Twilight is open-sourced too!
 Why Twilight?